Ex-campaign aide alleges Trump kissed her without consent

 Johnson is seeking unspecified damages for emotional distress and loss of income, among other alleged harm.

-Against Trump, Johnson alleges that she turned her head to avoid his lips and the kiss landed on the side of her mouth.
+Johnson alleges that she turned her head to avoid Trump's lips and the kiss landed on the side of her mouth.
 She said she “felt reduced to just another object” of Trump’s “unwanted sexual attention,” adding that she “was nothing more than a sexual object he felt entitled to dominate and humiliate,” according to the 39-page suit.

 Trump has faced allegations of sexual misconduct from more than a dozen women over the years, which he has repeatedly denied.
 This is the first time a woman has come forward since he took office.

-The Washington Post, which first reported Johnson's allegations, said two witnesses to the incident identified by Johnson, then-Florida Attorney General Pam Bondi and Florida campaign director Karen Giorno, told the newspaper they did not see the alleged kiss.
+Two witnesses to the incident identified by Johnson, then-Florida Attorney General Pam Bondi and Florida campaign director Karen Giorno, said the alleged incident did not occur.

-“I’m a prosecutor, and if I saw something inappropriate, I would have said something,” Bondi told the Post.
+“As a career prosecutor and attorney general, had I seen anything improper, I would have taken action," Bondi told NBC News.
+"I was with the president in the RV, and these allegations are false.”

-Giorno called the allegation “ridiculous,” saying “that absolutely did not happen,” the newspaper reported.
+Giorno told the Post that the allegation is “ridiculous,” saying, “that absolutely did not happen."

+Stephanie Grisham, who worked as a Trump campaign aide and is first lady Melania Trump's spokesperson, said she was present as well and did not see any such incident.

+“As I’ve said, I was in the trailer and saw nothing of the sort," she told NBC News.

-Her lawsuit says she joined the campaign in January of 2016 because she thought Trump’s business acumen would help poor black residents in her home state after feeling disillusioned by President Barack Obama, whom she voted for in 2008 and 2012.
+Her lawsuit says she joined the campaign in January 2016 because she thought Trump’s business acumen would help poor black residents in her home state.
+She said she was feeling disillusioned by President Barack Obama, for whom she voted in 2008 and 2012.

 The lawsuit also says she was not aware of the allegations of sexual misconduct that have been made against Trump over the years.

-Soon after, Johnson left the campaign, according to the lawsuit.
-She did not come forward at the time of the alleged incident because, contrary to her expectations, female volunteers expressed support for Trump and skepticism of the authenticity of the "Access Hollywood" tape, causing her “to fear that no one would believe or support her” if she came forward, the lawsuit says.
+Johnson left the campaign soon after that, according to the lawsuit.
+She did not come forward at the time of the alleged incident because, contrary to her expectations, female volunteers expressed support for Trump and skepticism of the authenticity of the "Access Hollywood" tape, causing her “to fear that no one would believe or support her,” the lawsuit says.

+Johnson spoke highly of Trump in an interview in May 2017, however, adding that she expected to be given a job as "second-in-command" at the U.S. Embassy in Lisbon, according to the Post.

+“He is more incredible in person than I think you would even think as you see him on TV,” Johnson told an Alabama-based radio program, “Politics and Moore,” the Post reported.
+“He’s just the nicest guy. ...
+He treats everyone as if they are a part of his family.”